 |MTTs||Minimal MTT schedule deployed||Full guaranteed MTT schedule|

 The elephant in the province of Ontario’s private regulation scheme is shared liquidity.
-As a result of provincial regulation of gambling in Canada, only the Ontario provincial government can regulate gambling for Ontarians, and it can only regulate for Ontarians.
+As a result of provincial regulation of gambling in Canada, only the Ontario local government can regulate gambling for Ontarians, and it can only regulate for Ontarians.

-Additionally, Canada has its own shared player pool between British Columbia, Manitoba, and Québec, creating a market of around 14.7 million people — slightly smaller than Ontario on its own.
+Additionally, Canada has its shared player pool between British Columbia, Manitoba, and Québec, creating a market of around 14.7 million people — slightly smaller than Ontario on its own.
 Ontario regulators have considered “inter-jurisdictional compacts”, but it seems unlikely it would join the existing Canadian compact as there are fundamental differences between the markets.

 |British Columbia||5.1 million||PlayNow.com||Yes|